Just One Fix

 "Just One Fix" is the third single from industrial metal band Ministry's 1992 album Psalm 69: The Way to Succeed and the Way to Suck Eggs.
 The song features samples from Sid and Nancy, Hellbound: Hellraiser II and Frank Sinatra reciting "Just One Fix" (from the movie The Man with the Golden Arm).

 The video, directed by Peter Christopherson of the band Coil, features footage of one of Al Jourgensen's influences, author William S. Burroughs.
 Burroughs also provided the single's cover art.

 "Just One Fix" was covered by thrash metal band Sepultura on the album Kairos.

 In March 2023, Rolling Stone ranked "Just One Fix", at number 49 on their "100 Greatest Heavy Metal Songs of All Time" list.

 Sampling

 The song samples Peter Fonda and Bruce Dern’s dialogue about thorazine from the Roger Corman film The Trip, Chloe Webb’s statement on trust from Sid and Nancy and a sample of an hysterical plea for a fix from the jailhouse scene in Otto Preminger’s The Man With The Golden Arm.
-The music video features audio of William S Burroughssaying “bring it all down”, recorded in the studio with Ministry.
+The music video features audio of William S Burroughs saying “bring it all down”, recorded in the studio with Ministry.

 It is rumoured that the Rammstein song "Du Hast" is based on the track, or that the guitar riff in the Rammstein track was cut and sampled directly from "Just One Fix" due to the similarity in the guitar riffs of both songs, but the members of Rammstein are quoted as saying that they were simply highly influenced by Ministry.